bluxmit/mkdocs-magicspace-website/docs/tutorials/markdown/hack-markdown.md

 --8<-- "docs/tutorials/markdown/snippets/remove-toc.md"

 !!! info
-    **In most cases you will not use the features described in this section, and you can skip it.
+    **In most cases, you will not use the features described in this section, and you can skip them.
-    This section was added to demonstrate that you will not be not limited by standard or even Extended Markdown.**
+    This section was added to demonstrate that you will be not limited by standard or even Extended Markdown.**

-    **If you stumble upon the limitations of Markdown, you can use raw HTML, CSS and even Javascript directly in your Markdown documents, greatly extending its functionality.**
+    **If you stumble upon the limitations of Markdown, you can use raw HTML, CSS, and even Javascript directly in your Markdown documents, greatly extending its functionality.**

-    **This section might convince you that Markdown (using MkDocs-Workspace) is the right choice to start.
-Because even if you hit the limitations of the extended Markdown some time in future, you will be able to solve it without the need to remake everything using another technology**{style="color: red"}
+    **This section might convince you that Markdown (using MkDocs-MagicSpace) is the right choice to start.
+    Because even if you hit the limitations of the extended Markdown sometime in the future, you will be able to solve it without the need to remake everything using another technology**{style="color: red"}

 ## Attribute lists
 The [Attribute Lists](https://python-markdown.github.io/extensions/attr_list/) adds the ability to apply CSS styles to Markdown elemennts.